128technology/docs/docs/cli_reference.md

 #### Description

-The _show platform_ command displays properties of the underlying platform upon which the 128T software is running.
+The _show platform_ command displays properties of the underlying platform upon which the SSR software is running.
 This can assist in finding PCI addresses and MAC addresses for the hardware in the system, as well as disk information, OS information, etc.

 #### Example